wingbar/cornerstone/README.md

 # End Thoughts

-I had a really fun time with this part!
+I had a really fun time with this task!
 I really like to learn and getting used to the new languages and setup was interesting.